mikenicholson/passport-jwt/README.md

 * `payload` is an object containing the payload.

 `getOptions()` is a method that returns the options given to the constructor merged with the default options.
+`core` is a property which contains the provided core.

 You can make custom drivers with the above signatures.
 ```javascript